Steps in the FES Process

 Generating and Uploading a Goals and Expectations Report

 Once annual goals have been set, faculty go about their normal work in teaching, research, and service.
 Faculty may choose to periodically enter completed activities (see ActivityInsight Basic User Manual (PDF)), particularly those related to their annual goals, into ActivityInsight.
 At minimum, faculty must enter their activities once a year, no later than May 31.
-The ActivityInsight Basic User Manual details the steps to take for updating activities and generating an Activity Report.

 - Creating Activity Reports (video)

 Once faculty have uploaded their data reports and reflected on their goal attainment, they schedule a meeting with their chair to receive feedback on their performance.
-As part of this process, supervisors and deans will review these reports, provide feedback on the faculty member’s progress on annual goals, and rate the faculty member’s effectiveness in each of the 3 roles.
-Supervisor ratings will be made available for viewing to the faculty member once they are submitted by the department chair and dean in ActivityInsight.
+As part of this process, supervisors will review these reports, provide feedback on the faculty member’s progress on annual goals, and rate the faculty member’s effectiveness in each of the 3 roles.
+Supervisor ratings will be made available for viewing to the faculty member once they are submitted by the department chair in ActivityInsight.

 In this annual meeting with the chair, faculty will also set new goals for the coming year.
 When agreement is reached on annual goals, faculty will then create and upload their Goals and Expectations Report to the link titled “Annual Supervisor Approval of Goals and Expectations” for chairs and deans to approve (see instructions at the end of Step 1).